Cultural resource management: Heritage Management

-A significant proportion of the archaeological investigation in countries that have heritage management legislation including the United States and United Kingdom is conducted on sites under threat of development.
-In the US, such investigations are now done by private companies on a consulting basis, and a national organization exists to support the practice of CRM.
+A significant proportion of the archaeological investigation in countries that have heritage management legislation, including the United States and United Kingdom, is conducted on sites under threat of development.
+In the US, majority of investigations are done by private companies on a consulting basis.
+Within the US, national organizations such as the American Cultural Resources Association, or ACRA, exist to support the practice of CRM.
 Museums, besides being popular tourist attractions, often play roles in conservation of, and research on, threatened sites, including as repositories for collections from sites slated for destruction.

+Maritime Archaeology in CRM

+Maritime archaeology became a routine component of Cultural Resource management (CRM) in the United States during the late 1970s, as reflected in National Park Service CRM publications that addresses underwater archaeological survey methods as standard practice.

+Under the National Historic Preservation Act of 1966, archaeological resources - including submerged sites- are treated as historic properties and are subject to consideration during federal project review.

+By the early 1980s, maritime archaeology was institutionalized within CRM programs through dedicated federal initiatives and professional practices focused in submerged cultural resources.
+The Abandoned Shipwreck Act of 1987 further reinforced public stewardship responsibilities for historic shipwrecks, strengthening their integration into routine CRM practice.